-Creamy and packed with coconut, caramel, and vanilla flavours, you can make a batch of warm winter cocktails and keep it on the stove, ready to serve when the masses arrive for Christmas festivities.
+Creamy and packed with coconut, caramel, and vanilla flavors, you can make a batch of warm winter cocktails and keep it on the stove, ready to serve when the masses arrive for Christmas festivities.
 Simply warm up milk, coconut milk, brown sugar, and vanilla pods.
 Once it’s simmering, whisk the mixture until frothy.
 Next, pour some bourbon into pre-heated mugs, add the foamy coconut milk and garnish with nutmeg or cinnamon.

 11. Italian Gentleman

-The Italian Gentleman might remind you of a Negroni.
+If you’ve ever tasted this cocktail, the Italian Gentleman might remind you of a Negroni.
 Getting the taste of this drink right will be a delicate balancing act.
 We suggest you choose a bold bourbon so that the bitterness of the Campari doesn’t overpower the drink.
 To make one, shake together Campari, bourbon, lemon juice, simple syrup, and orange bitters with ice.
 Double strain into a chilled coupe glass and add a twist of either orange or lemon peel to finish it off.